taktik/mpegts-streamer/README.md

 // Set up packet source
 MTSSource movie = MTSSources.from(new File("/Users/abaudoux/movie.ts"));

-// Set up packet sink
-MTSSink transport = UDPTransport.builder()
+// Set up packet sink.
+We will send packets directly in UDP MTSSink transport = UDPTransport.builder()
 				.setAddress("127.0.0.1") // Can be a multicast address .setPort(1234)